The keto ( or ketogenic) diet is one of the hottest nutrition topics in circulation today.

 That seems a much more reasonable and practical use of the approach, if one were to use it at all.

-If you have had success on the ketogenic diet, all the power to you and I take NOTHING away from your experience.
+If you have had success on the ketogenic diet, whatever that means to you, all the power to you and I take NOTHING away from your experience.

-As a dietitian who preaches balance and dietary inclusivity, it’s not an approach that really resonates with me BUT…
+As a dietitian who preaches balance and dietary inclusivity, it’s not an approach that necessarily resonates with me.

 My only request is that, if you are enamoured with the idea of trying this diet, you should seek out appropriate professional guidance to ensure safety and nutritional adequacy while you attempt what is, undoubtedly, a very restrictive diet and one that has many more intricacies and considerations than I was able to touch on in today’s article.